Atypos.family

 7. "I know a worse case"

-Why it hurts: because comparison doesn't help.
+Why it hurts: comparison doesn't help.
 And it suggests your pain only counts if it's "worse."

 Try instead: Silence.
 Or: "That's hard."